-More of a gastronomy project than a conventional restaurant, CTC is indeed a very bold move on young chef Alex Tsiotinis’ part, who has got everyone’s undivided attention despite the fact he’s barely 30!
+More of a gastronomy project than a conventional restaurant, the 1-Michelin starred CTC is indeed a very bold move on chef Alex Tsiotinis’ part!
 With a colorful past in some of Europe’s most awarded kitchens, Tsiotinis relocated to Athens and kept food lovers on their toes while setting up his first top-secret business venture, whose name was kept under wraps until the very last minute.
 CTC (a wordplay based on the Greek word “sitisi”, which means nourishment) is a lot of things, but first and foremost it’s innovative and worth experiencing.
-Spartan to the point of frosty, this grey-tinged food lab caters to a mere 30 guests, operating on a two-speed menu (à la carte and degustation) prepared in an open kitchen.
+Conceived as an urban oasis, the restaurant welcomes guests in a verdant courtyard serving a 11-course surprise menu that is gradually revealed by staff as if they were unveiling a secret.

 Photo © CTC.